Learning Hidden Markov Models from Aggregate Observations: Experiments

 \subsection{Estimating Spatio-Temporal Population Flow}

-Now we evaluate our aggregate learning algorithm in estimating the population movement around Japanese city Tokyo.
-The dataset\footnote{Data Source: SNS-based People Flow Data, Nightley, Inc., Shibasaki \& Sekimoto Laboratory, the University of Tokyo, Micro Geo Data Forum, People Flow project, and Center for Spatial Information Science at the University of Tokyo,http://nightley.jp/archives/1954} consists of anonymous individual trajectories.
-We discretize the whole city area into $14\times16$ blocks with each block representing a $15 km \times 15 km$ area.
-We interpolate individual trajectories every 30 minutes.
-A total of 6,432, 9,166, 6,822, 10,134, 6,646, 10,338 trajectories are collected respectively on July 1, July 7, October 7, October 13, December 16 and December 29 in the year 2013.
-We assume that the observation model suffer from a small Gaussian Noise.
-Moreover, with a small chance, a point in the center block can be categorized to eight neighbouring blocks incorrectly, which account for sensor inaccuracy.
+We now turn to real-world aggregated data of population flow within the Japanese city of Tokyo.
+The dataset\footnote{Data Source: SNS-based People Flow Data, Nightley, Inc., Shibasaki \& Sekimoto Laboratory, the University of Tokyo, Micro Geo Data Forum, People Flow project, and Center for Spatial Information Science at the University of Tokyo,http://nightley.jp/archives/1954} consists of anonymous individual trajectories containing latitude and longitude of each person over time.
+The individual locations were recorded over time via geo-tagged tweets.
+We discretize the whole city area into $14\times16$ blocks with each block representing a $15 km \times 15 km$ area, resulting in (hidden) state space dimension of $d = 224$.
+The observations are collected by aggregating the individual trajectories every 30 minutes.
+A total of 6,432, 9,166, 6,822, 10,134, 6,646, 10,338 trajectories were collected respectively on July 1, July 7, October 7, October 13, December 16 and December 29 in the year 2013.
+We assume that the observations are corrupted by Gaussian Noise.
+Additionally, with a small chance, a point in the center block can be categorized to eight neighbouring blocks incorrectly, which account for sensor inaccuracy.
 In Figure~\ref{fig:city_heat}, we show the aggregate observation at timestamps 2:00 and 14:00 generated from the noisy observation model.
+The observations are based on all the individual trajectories recorded on the previously mentioned six number of days at corresponding times ($N=49538$).

-Our task is to estimate the population flow at timestamps $2:00,~8:00,~14:00$, and $20:00$.
-At each timestamp, we take the observation generated in one and an half hour and construct a time-invariant HMM graph with $M=20$ to infer the movement of the population.
-Figure \ref{fig:city} presents the comparison between our estimation and ground truth movement at the four timestamps, from which we see that our algorithm successfully recovers the underlying movement of population with noisy aggregate observations.
+Our task is to estimate the transition probabilities characterizing the population flow at different times 2:00, 8:00, 14:00, and 20:00.
+The estimations at each time point are based on one and half hour window such that the underlying HMM has a length of $T=3$.
+The observations are aggregated based on a time-homogeneous HMM with length $T=3$ and aggregate size $M=20$.
+We estimate the HMM parameters directly from the aggregated data.
+We consider the estimated parameters with $M=1$ as the ground truth while assuming that the observation noise model is known.
+Figure \ref{fig:city} depicts the comparison between our estimation and ground truth movement at the four timestamps.
+The red arrows in the figure implicitly represent the underlying transition probabilities multiplied by the total population $N=49538$.
+One can observe that our algorithm successfully recovers the underlying movement of population with noisy aggregate observations.